mahimulislam/FileCompressorSimulator-Huffman-/README.md

 # FileCompressorSimulator-Huffman-
-Based On java a file compressor.It can both compress and decompress.Also a simulation was shown here.
+Based On java a file compressor.It can both compress and decompress.
+An example simulation was shown here.